CSE232-MSU/CSE232/Setup/setup-macos.md

 <img src="../.assets/images/vscode-installation-macos/3.png">

 7. After creating helloworld.cpp, you may have been prompted to install some sort of C++ "extension".
-Follow this prompt if it appears.
+Install the extension that's prompted if it appears.
 If you did not get prompted, navigate to the left-most sidebar, and click the icon represented by four squares.
 It should open-up some sort of "Extensions Marketplace" with a search bar at the top.
 Search "C++", and the top result should be an extension named "C/C++" made by Microsoft.
 Click this extension when you find it, and your resulting interface should look like this:

 <img src="../.assets/images/vscode-installation-macos/4.png">